yumuzi234/e8vm/readme.md

 automatically [visualized](http://8k.lonnie.io) from static code analysis.

+The main project in this repository depends on nothing other than the Go standard library.
+Hence, it is not a compiler project that based on LLVM.

 For Go language documentation on the package APIs, I recommend [GoWalker](https://gowalker.org/e8vm.io/e8vm).
 I find it slightly better than [godoc.org](https://godoc.org/e8vm.io/e8vm).